AaronWhiteTech/post-install-config/README.md

 - Windows 10</b> (21H2)

 <h2>Post-Install Configuration Objectives</h2>
-Setting up and Configuring a Support Group assembled of the following
+Setting up and Configuring a Support Group assembled of the following For usage
 - Agents
 - Teams
 - Users